saimachi/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/HOL step-by-step - Migrating SQL databases to Azure.md

    ![The App service URL is highlighted.](media/app-service-url.png "App service URL")

-2. Verify the web site and data are loaded correctly.
+2. Verify that the website and data are loaded correctly.
 The page should look similar to the following:

    ![Screenshot of the WideWorldImporters Operations Web App.](media/wwi-web-app.png "WideWorldImporters Web")

    > **Note**: It can often take several minutes for the network configuration to be reflected in the web app.
 If you get an error screen, try selecting Refresh a few times in the browser window.
 If that does not work, try selecting **Restart** on the Azure Web App's toolbar.

-3. Congratulations, you successfully connected your application to the new SQL MI database.
+You successfully connected your application to the new SQL MI database.

 ## Exercise 5: Improve database security posture with Data Discovery and Classification and Azure Defender for SQL